guoqingyin/AI_project_Calculators/README.md

 ### Train the data

-run the whole train notebook to train your model
+run the whole train notebook to train your model and evaluate the model

 ### Test the performance of the model